 Indeed, the most recent research suggests that many of the 200,000 or more bypasses and other invasive procedures performed each year for the relief of pain and other symptoms brought on by clogged or blocked arteries are not necessary.
 A good case against rushing into surgery is made by the findings of a ten-year, $24 million study conducted by the National Institutes of Health (NIH) which compared postoperative survival rates of “bypassed” patients with a matched group of equally diseased patients treated non-surgically.

 The study uncovered no additional benefits for most patients who had been operated upon, compared with non-surgical therapy.
 It is important to note that the non-surgical therapy reported in that study did not include either chelation therapy or the new calcium blocker drugs, and that only half of the patients received beta blocker drugs.
 Having surgery didn’t improve their chances to live longer, live healthier, live better, or enjoy life more when the results were statistically analyzed.
-The incidence of heart attacks (myocardial infarction) and both employment and recreational status were the same in patients treated surgically and non-surgically, even without using chelation therapy for the non-surgical treatment group.
+The incidence of heart attacks (myocardial infarction) and both employment and recreational status were the same in patients treated surgically and non-surgically, even without using natural chelation therapy for the non-surgical treatment group.

 Most important, cardiovascular surgery does nothing to arrest or reverse the underlying disease which exists in varying degrees throughout the body.
 It is at best a piecemeal “cure” for a system-wide problem.
 Bypassing a restricted portion of the body’s blood vessels can have little to no lasting benefit when the same degenerating condition which caused the most extreme blockage at one or two sites must, of necessity, be taking place everywhere throughout the circulatory network.